 However, this summer, everything changed.
 I changed.
 The city had changed.
 From the northern hills to the south of Cape Nice, I heard many times the “niçois” telling me how much their town was now “beautiful and pleasant to walk”.
 It seems the tram works were the starting point of the urban renewal of Nice.
 It was finally time for us to meet properly.
 I surprised myself to fall for Nice.
 More than a seaside city this is where the heart of the French Riviera beats.

 When you go scuba diving in Nice, you often dive off Villefranche, a small town right next to Nice.
 The diving area divides into 4 main zones: Cap Nice, Villefranche Bay East, Villefranche Bay West and Cap Ferrat.
 With the deepest point at 150 m below the surface in its centre, Villefranche Bay offers deep dive sites right by the shore.
-The topography above water is the same underwater.
+The topography above water is the same underwater, which is different from what you can find in Marseille for instance.
 No wonder why Villefranche became such a beloved spot of freedivers who nicknamed it “the Bay of Legends”.
 This is where the famous freediving champion, Guillaume Nery, trains.
 So, if you love deep diving, excellent visibility and warm water, you’ll love diving in Nice and Villefranche.

 I had the opportunity to go for 4 dives on the east side of Villefranche Bay and Cap Ferrat.
 I described below my top 3 favourite ones.
 I will for sure complete this list in the near future because there is more to see and I have no doubt I will be back diving in Nice sooner or later.